 I have seen linux distro information displayed in various software packages I have installed.
-Naturally, I wanted to be able to find Linux version for myself.
+However I didn’t know how tell which Version of Linux is Running, on my own.

 Now that I have it figured out, I thought I would list a few.